Prepare for the Winter Freeze & Prevent Frozen Pipes

 The winter season brings brisk air and freezing temperatures.
 Damage to your business or home can occur if you’re not aware of the potential risks of the winter season, or if you don’t have the proper tools at your disposal to prevent damage.
 Knowledge on how to prevent interruptions, such as frozen pipes, can help reduce losses and alleviate worry.

 Freezing temperatures can cause the failure of essential equipment.
-For example, when pipes freeze, it can leave you and your business without running water for critical equipment and fire suppression.
+For example, icy winds and sub-freezing temperatures can freeze pipes and leave you and your business without running water for critical equipment and fire suppression.
 By taking early precautions, businesses can avoid disruptions.

 - Add leak sensors to water piping systems